axelvaldez/radical-companies/_posts/force-and-pain/2023-03-14-the-difference-between-centralized-ownership-and-co-ownership.markdown

 ---

 <div style="display:none;">
  <p>Centralized ownership will kill us.
-Decentralized ownership is beautifull.
+Decentralized ownership is beautiful.
 It is about centralized versus decentralized, not ownership.</p>
 </div>

 <h1>&nbsp;</h1>